 - Conference and publication organizers

-- The WG will maintain contacts with the major conference providers in the internationalization and localization fields, and will seek to place articles in publications in this area.
+- The WG will maintain contacts with the major conference providers in the internationalization and localization fields.

 From time to time, the work of the Internationalization Working Group will be dependent on developments in groups outside the W3C.
 For example, specifications at the Unicode Consortium, or work on IRIs or language tags at the IETF, etc.